MikiMiller95/Homeostatic-Tunable-Assemblies/Figure7/README.md

 | `Driftdata/` | Expected location of the raster spike-train CSV files. | — |

 `requirements.txt` lists the Python packages imported by these files.
 The empty data directories are retained with `.gitkeep` files so that a fresh clone has the expected paths.

-## Important reproducibility limitation

-The supplied files are **not sufficient to regenerate all data loaded by `Fig7.py`**.

-`Fig7.py` requires the following long-simulation files for seeds 0–9 and each correlation value `c_x = 0.0, 0.2, 0.4, 0.6, 0.8, 1.0`:

 ```text
 Fig7data/mean_ee_weights_..._seed<S>.csv